Yichen-Ga/Conv-Deconv-neural-network-/README.md

   Anaconda is a software toolkit that creates virtual Python environments.
 We will use python libraries installed through Anaconda to do this project.

-  Download the Anaconda for Windows in this link (which direct to their website):https://www.anaconda.com/products/individual .
+  Download the [Anaconda for Windows](https://www.anaconda.com/products/individual) in this link (which direct to their website).
 Once it is donwloaded, execute the installer and follow the instructions to complete the installing process.

   # 2.Build up environment